Highlander: Endgame

 Highlander: Endgame is a 2000 American fantasy action film directed by Doug Aarniokoski and starring Adrian Paul, Christopher Lambert, Bruce Payne, and Lisa Barbuscia.
 It is the fourth theatrical release in the Highlander film series and it serves as a continuation of both the Highlander film from 1986 and the Highlander television series (including the latter's spin-off Highlander: The Raven).
 The film reunites Duncan MacLeod, the lead character of the series, and Connor MacLeod, the lead character of the films.
 In the film, the Macleods need to deal against a new enemy named Jacob Kell, a powerful immortal who is willing to break any rule to win the Prize.

-This marks Lambert's fifth and final appearance as Connor.
+Highlander: Endgame marks Lambert's fifth and final appearance as Connor.
 Highlander: Endgame was released on September 1, 2000.
 A stand-alone sequel, Highlander: The Source was released seven years later, with Paul reprising his role.

 Plot

 In A.D.
 1555, Connor MacLeod returns to his former home in Glenfinnan, Scotland, to save his mother from village priest Jacob Kell.
 Kell executes Connor's mother for witchcraft.
 Enraged, Connor kills both Kell and Kell's adoptive father, Father Rainey.
 He sets Glenfinnan ablaze before leaving with his mother's body.
 Kell is reborn as an Immortal, and vows vengeance against Connor for Rainey's death.
 He spends the next four centuries killing people Connor cares about.
 Kell amasses great power by ignoring the rules of The Game; he recruits several lesser Immortals as disciples who overpower other Immortals so Kell can take their heads.

-Sometime after the death of the Kurgan, Kell kills Connor's adopted daughter Rachel Ellenstein.
-Heartbroken, Connor departs for The Sanctuary, where Immortals are under surveillance by a subgroup of Watchers to prevent The Prize from being won.
+In 1994, Kell kills Connor's adopted daughter Rachel Ellenstein.
+Heartbroken, Connor departs for The Sanctuary, where Immortals are placed in a coma like state using drugs.
+It was originally intended for Immortals who had become tired of The Game and eternal life and to escape.
+However, it's true intention is revealed to be under the surveillance and management of a subgroup of Watchers to capture as many Immortals as they can to prevent The Prize from ever being won.

 A decade later, Kell and his disciples attack the Sanctuary, and Connor is believed to have been beheaded along with the other Immortals there.
 Duncan MacLeod, compelled by a vision he has of the slaughter, begins to investigate.
 Meanwhile, Matthew Hale, the Watcher supervising the sanctuary, looks on at the carnage, and decides to turn to "volunteers" to refill their numbers.
 Duncan leaves London for New York, and goes to Connor's NYC loft, which was destroyed in the explosion that killed Rachel.
 Sensing an Immortal, he turns to see Kate, his wife from 200 years before.
 Then Kell's posse arrives, and fights Duncan (disregarding the rule of one-on-one combat).
 The fighting stops when Kell arrives.
 However, Carlos shoots Duncan, who falls on a spike, rendering him unconscious.
 Kell is furious with Carlos, and beheads him – as the Quickening begins, a van drives up to where Duncan fell, and takes him away.